Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

-Next, we compare three types of projective shape representations when these inputs are fed to a deep neural network for features learning before multi-view feature fusion.
-It is known that the neuron activations in the lower-level layers of CNNs are capable of capturing characteristic lines and corners in an image.
-For simplicity, we train a LeNet~\cite{Lecun1998Gradient} ($5$ convolutional layers plus $2$ fully connected layers) with $20\%$ labeled data from our datasets, to learn feature representations for each view separately.
-The per-view features are then fused with PSLF for final style clustering.
-For the two kinds of feature lines (our projected feature lines and CLD), the inputs to LeNet are represented in HOG space, while in the compared alternative, rendered images are used as input directly.
-Figure~\ref{fig:Projective_image_comparison} (right) shows that projected feature lines again outperform other projective shape representations in deep learning setting.
+It is known that the neuron activations in the lower level of convolutional neural networks are able to capture characteristic lines and corners in an image.
+Therefore, it is interesting to see how our projective line drawings compares to rendered images when using CNN for feature learning.
+For simplicity, we train a LeNet~\cite{Lecun1998Gradient} ($5$ convolutional layers plus $2$ fully connected layers) with $20\%$ of our datasets, to learn feature representation for each view separately.
+The view-wise features are fused with PSLF for final style clustering.
+For projective line drawings, the raw input is represented in HOG space.
+Rendered images, however, are input directly.
+Figure~\ref{fig:Projective_image_comparison_in_Lenet} shows that line drawing outperforms color rendering, when both using CNN for feature extraction and PSLF for feature fusion.
+This is because projective lines include 3D geometric features which cannot be recovered by 2D convolutional operations.
+Moreover, line drawings avoid the effect of lighting condition which is an inevitable problem for rendering.

-The comparison results suggest that since our feature lines were detected in \emph{3D object space}, they \fn{tend to be\/} more reliable than their 2D counterparts; such features may not be fully recovered from rendered images by \fn{a base-line\/} neural network.
-Moreover, our feature analysis is geometry-based which can effectively avoid rendering artifacts such as those resulting from poor lighting conditions; this may also contribute to their better performance as shown in Figure~\ref{fig:Projective_image_comparison}. \fn{Still, we should caution that these comparisons have only been made to simple off-the-shelf and base-line solutions in terms of rendering options and neural network architectures.}